vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_compute.md

 Limit the amount of CPU capacity that is available for use by the VCH resource pool.
 This limit also applies to the container VMs that run in the VCH resource pool.
 Specify the CPU capacity in MHz.

+**NOTE**: Clusters that do not implement DRS do not support resource pools.
+If you are deploying the VCH to a cluster on which DRS is not enabled and you specify this option, it is ignored.
+A warning appears in the deployment log.

 #### Create VCH Wizard

 In the **CPU** text box, leave the default value of `Unlimited`,  or optionally enter a limit of between the minimum and maximum shown.

-**NOTE**: If you are deploying the VCH to a cluster on which DRS is not enabled, this option is ignored.
-A warning appears in the deployment log.

 #### vic-machine Option